Coronavirus (COVID-19) Preparedness Information Learn More

 We want to assure our community that our providers and clinical teams are well-trained and prepared to manage outbreaks of viruses and infectious diseases, including the coronavirus.
 For more information, contact the Texas Department of State Health Services or visit the Centers for Disease Control and Prevention website at www.cdc.gov.

-Now Effective (Tuesday, May 26, at 8:00 a.m.
-CST), Parkview Regional Hospital Eases Visitor Restrictions.
+Now Effective (Monday, July 20, at 8:00 a.m.
+CST), Parkview Regional Hospital will implement a zero-visitor protocol.*

-Robert Rupp, CEO, addresses new visitor restrictions in a letter released Tuesday, May 26.
+Robert Rupp, CEO, addresses patients and visitors in a letter released Tuesday, July 21st.

 Infection Prevention Tips